TheRenegadeCoder/sample-programs-website/docs/languages/elixir/index.md

 ## Description

-Elixir is yet another general-purpose language with functional tendencies.
+[Elixir][1] is yet another general-purpose language with functional tendencies.
 That said, Elixir is quite a bit different from some of our recent languages.
 For starters, Elixir runs on the Erlang virtual machine known as BEAM.
 This means that Elixir actually compiles down to bytecode